roye10/ShapleyLorenz/README.md

 pip install shapley_lz
 ```

+N.B.
-N.B. there is also a [multiprocessing version](Code/shapley_lz_multiproc), using Python's inbuilt multiprocessing module, thus making use of all cpu cores, allowing faster runtime within the Code folder linked above.
+- there is also a [multiprocessing version](Code/shapley_lz_multiproc), using Python's inbuilt multiprocessing module, thus making use of all cpu cores, allowing faster runtime within the Code folder linked above.
+- xgboost is not yet supported

 ## Summary